Analysis | How the U.S.-China Trade War Reached a Turning Point

-Since December, a truce has kept the trade war between the world’s two biggest economies from escalating.
-Under the agreement between U.S. President Donald Trump and Chinese President Xi Jinping, the U.S. postponed indefinitely a threatened increase, to 25 percent from 10 percent, in tariffs on almost half the goods it buys from China, worth some $200 billion.
-After weeks of signals that the U.S. and China were getting close to a deal, Trump said via Twitter that the talks were going “too slowly” and threatened to call off the truce.
-The dispute has already shaken the world economy and caused companies to reconfigure their supply chains.
-The International Monetary Fund warned that the global economy remains vulnerable to trade tensions and urged governments to be “very careful.”
+Despite a December truce that kept the trade war between the world’s two biggest economies from escalating, the U.S.-China standoff has shaken the world economy and caused companies to reconfigure their supply chains.
+The International Monetary Fund warned that the global economy remains vulnerable to trade tensions and urged governments to adopt a policy of “do no harm.”
+And that was before U.S. President Donald Trump ratcheted up U.S. tariffs on Chinese goods, ending the truce and potentially starting another cycle of retaliation.

-Trump has said he could go forward with the higher 25 percent tariffs and other restrictions on Chinese investment in the U.S. as early as May 10; China could reply with more countermeasures, such as diverting its purchases away from the U.S. That could prompt Trump to follow through on threats to slap duties on a further $325 billion of goods.
-The risk of economic damage on both sides -- plus political damage to Trump in the 2020 election -- might make one or both sides reluctant to escalate.
+Higher tariffs took effect one minute after midnight on May 10 New York time and China, under President Xi Jinping, vowed to retaliate with more countermeasures, such as diverting its purchases away from the U.S. That could prompt Trump to follow through on threats to slap duties on the remaining goods imported from China.
+The risk of economic damage on both sides -- and possible political repercussions for Trump in the 2020 election -- might make one or both sides reluctant to escalate.

 4. Why are we in a trade war?

 Trump points to the large U.S. trade deficit, the difference between imports and exports, as a symbol of a declining manufacturing base and the loss of American might.
-Trump aims to reduce the trade gap by both browbeating and enticing U.S. companies to import less and export more.
+He has said that any economic pain from tariffs or retaliatory duties imposed by other countries will be outweighed by the long-term benefits from new trade deals.
 In addition to goods from China, he’s imposed tariffs (which act like a tax on imports) on steel and aluminum from allies including Canada, Mexico and the European Union.
 But the fight is also about who gets to set the rules for the global economy of the future.
 The widening U.S. government crackdown on Huawei Technologies Co., a Chinese telecommunications giant, underscores a deepening strategic competition that will persist beyond the trade war.

 5. What’s been the impact of the trade war?